 Treatment of public patients

-Over the last week or so a number of concerns have been raised with us about the fact that the insurance cover provided by MIGA excludes midwifery care for public patients.
+A number of concerns have been raised with us about the fact that the insurance cover provided by MIGA excludes midwifery care for public patients.

 We will continue to work with the Dept of Health, the ACM and Midwives Australia to try and work towards a solution to the problem.